YuvrajBundela29/Minimind2.3/README.md

 - **Glass Morphism Effects**: Premium visual design with blur effects and gradients
 - **Smooth Animations**: Professional micro-interactions and transitions
 - **Responsive Layout**: Optimized for desktop, tablet, and mobile devices
+- **Mobile-First Redesign (2.3)**:
+  - Hamburger navigation with slide-in drawer on mobile
+  - Accordion-style layout for the 4 learning modes on small screens
+  - Touch-friendly controls and no horizontal scrolling on iPhone sizes

+### ⚡ **Ekakshar – One-Word & Bullet Answers (2.3)**
+- **Ekakshar Mode** for:
+  - One-word answers
+  - Short bullet summaries (3–5 points)
+  - Quick definitions and vocab
+- Gradient + glassmorphism answer card with copy, download, share, and "Expand Answer" actions.

 ## 👥 Meet Our Team